jeenunim/z-prefix-app/README.md

 11. If you click on "login" it will take you to the page to login with existing credentials.
 An available one is the username "BuzzBuzz", however if you want to register a new account you can click on the link below the text field to do so.

 12. Registering a new account.
 To register is simple, no password is needed, just your first name, last name, and a username that you will use to login with later.
 After you hit submit you should automatically be redirected to the login page.
 Use the username you just created to login (it IS case sensitive).
+NOTE: you may have to register twice for the POST request to go through.

 13. After logging in you should see some differences in the webpage now.
 One the login link is now gone, since you are already logged in, and two you have a couple new buttons and an informational message.

 14. The "Add Item" button will take you to a new page where you fill out a form to add new items to your inventory.
 Once you hit submit the website will submit a POST request and add your submission into the database.
 Your new item will also be displayed in the home page.
+NOTE: for the first POST request you may have to do it twice for the POST request to go through.

 15. If you click on an item in the home page it will take you to a more detailed page of that specific item.
 In this page, and if you are logged in as a user, you have two additional buttons, an "edit" button and a "remove" button.
 The edit button is tied to a patch/put request and will edit the fields you interact with.
 If you leave a field blank it will just leave it alone and not change anything.
 The remove button just deletes that specific item from our database.